 Likewise, sparing just five seconds to ask yourself if you really need that checkout-stand magazine before adding it to your cart can save you five bucks.

 So plan your purchases.
 Before heading out to the mall, grocery, or wherever you intend to shop, write down the things you need to buy and allot a budget for each.
 And be sure to stick to your shopping list, no matter how impressive those newly released designer clothes would probably look on you, or how mouthwatering those freshly baked apple cinnamon muffins smell.
 Remember, if it’s not on your list, then it shouldn’t be in your cart as well.

 Whenever possible, plan your route through the store, too.
 Most stores are deliberately designed to make customers stay longer than they really need to.
 The longer customers stay, the more likely they are to overspend.

 Knowing beforehand which shelves, aisles, and sections contain the things you need can save you valuable time and money.
-This way, you avoid wandering aimlessly and picking up overpriced and unnecessary items along the way.
+This way, you stop overspending by avoiding wandering aimlessly and picking up overpriced and unnecessary items along the way.